wave-sim

 Screenshot of double slit experiment being simulated

-I got the idea to make a wave simulator, and after some research found out about the discretized wave equation, which uses a finite difference approximation of the actual wave equation.
+I got the idea to make a wave simulator, and after some research found out about the discretized wave equation, which applies a finite difference approximation to the original continuous wave equation.
 Using the macroquad crate, I was able to throw together a simple CPU based simulator in about an hour, but even at the small resolution of 720 by 406, I was only getting about 30 FPS.

 I have wanted to make a project that deals with the GPU for months now, and this was just the perfect project for GPU acceleration because each pixel is updated independently of the others every time step, so we can take advantage of the massive parallelization of GPUs to render much faster.
 (About 7000 updates per second on my RTX-2080!)